seqeralabs/nf-tower/README.md

 Nextflow Tower is an open source monitoring and managing platform for [Nextflow](https://www.nextflow.io/) workflows.
 Learn more at [tower.nf](https://tower.nf/).

+This repository contains the open-source community version.
+Distribution packages, deployment scripts, maintenance updates, migration scripts and custom integrations are available to customers of [Seqera Labs](https://seqera.io/)

 ## Build the environment

 ```bash